vincenzopalazzo/cpstl/README.md

   <img src="https://opensource.org/files/osi_keyhole_300X300_90ppi_0.png" width="150" height="150"/>
 </div>

-    Collection of algorithm's and data struct developer in different language and with the Code Style guide line, to resolve Competitive Programming problem.
+    Copy and Paste standard library: a collection of library written in many different languages.
     Copyright (C) 2020-2021 Vincenzo Palazzo vincenzopalazzodev@gmail.com

     This program is free software; you can redistribute it and/or modify